diu-sec/twilioquest-open-source-diusec/levels/open_source/objectives/02_fork_project/walkthrough.md

 ## Open Pixel Art - DIU Edition

 The repository we're going to fork is one we created especially for this mission.
-It is a fork of original project by twilio called Open Pixel Art and you can [view the project online](https://open-pixel-art.com) used in Github Universe 2020: Flame of Open Source program.
+It is a fork of original project by twilio called Open Pixel Art which is no longer online, used in Github Universe 2020: Flame of Open Source program.
+We are relaunching the very program which can be found here [Open Pixel Art - DIU Edition](https://diu-sec.github.io/open-pixel-art-diu).
 Every pixel on this web page was placed by someone completing this course.
 Soon, you'll be learning how to add your very own pixel!

 ## It all starts with a fork